WilliamMabia/CP-386-Assignment-4/README.md

 # CP-386-Assignment-4

 ## Description: ##
-In this assignment I wrote a multi threaded program that implements the banker's algorithm and a program thsat uses best-fit algorithm of contigous memory allocation. <br>
+In this assignment I wrote a multi threaded program that implements the banker's algorithm and a program that uses best-fit algorithm of contigous memory allocation. <br>
 **Bankers Algorithm:** Customers request and release resources from the bank.
 The banker will keep track of the resources.
 The banker will grant a request if it satisfies the safety algorithm.
 If a request does not leave the system in a safe state, the banker will deny it <br>